Skip to main content

 Fun Facts

-The Indonesian word "badak" means "rhinoceros" as well as "tapir".
-In Thailand, the tapir is called "P’som-sett", which means "The mix is ready".
-This refers to the belief that the animal was created from other animals which were left over.
-But originally the word tapir derives from the language of Brazilian natives and means “chubby” (referring to the backside of the animal).
+In Indonesia, the word “badak” means both rhinoceros and tapir.
+In Thailand they call it “P'som-sett”, which means something like “The mix is ready”.
+This refers to the belief that the animal was created from leftover other animals.
+However, the name originally comes from the Brazilian Indian language and stands for “chubby” (which refers to the back of the animal).

 With their hoofs, tapirs leave distinct traces on soft ground, which often lead to water holes.
 Sometimes those traces are used for the planning of roads through the mountainous landscape.